danparamov/mila-crm/README.md

 * Install the app `npm install`
 * Run it `npm run dev`

 Want to help?
-PRs are welcome :)
+Please get in contact with us :)